ppone/docs/guides/subscription-billing.md

 **Quantity**

 `quantity` is an important field to understand.
 The total amount your client is charged on the subscription is the `plan amount * quantity`.

+**Quantity Example**

+Suppose our business called `ACME Landscaping Services` has a client with 2 homes that will get the same services.
+We can subscribe them to our $200 a month plan and increase the `quantity` to 2; this saves us the trouble of having to create 2 separate subscriptions for them.

 ###Canceling Subscription